lluppesms/activate.cicd.course/Labs/yml/04_Triggers/readme.md

 * Click on `Complete`

-Now that our changes are in main, let us check the pipeline triggers.
+Now that our changes are in main, Let's check the pipeline triggers.

 * Goto Pipelines -> Pipelines
 * Select our `Working with triggers` pipeline